Quansight/Quansight-website/apps/consulting/posts/dask-on-coiled.md

 ### Implementation

 The implementation was done using Dask and Numba.
 Dask arrays `da.blockwise` and `da.reduction` were used for scaling the map-reduce algorithm to large datasets and Numba's `guvectorize` and `cuda` modules were used for implementing the distance metric map and reduce functions on CPU and GPU.
-Full implementation can be seen in the [sgkit distance module][sgkit distance].
+Full implementation can be seen in the [sgkit distance API][sgkit distance].

 ### Using Coiled